Best Google Ads Automation Tricks

 Another option is to have your campaigns automatically created and optimized with tools like Clever Ads, and take the stress away!
 In this case, you can check your personalized dashboard and your metrics, then be able contact your account manager for any changes that are needed.

 But if you want to manage Google Ads by yourself, semi-automating your account through automated rules may be the best option.
 This is because you won’t have to check Google Ads and improve it daily despite of managing it by yourself.

 Scheduling ads, budget & bids

-You can select when to run or stop ads, which could be a great life-saver in case of running seasonal promotions or specific promotional events, as programming the ads will prevent you from making mistakes or forgetting to activate and deactivate them.
-You can also schedule your bidding and your budget to change during certain hours of the day, or certain dates.
+You can select when to run or stop ads, which could be a life-saver you’re running seasonal promotions or specific promotional events.
+Programming the ads will prevent you from making mistakes or forgetting to activate and deactivate them.
+You can also schedule your bidding and your budget to change during certain hours of the day, or even certain dates.

 Pausing low-performing keywords and ads